DigitalQuinn/InfosecCompilation/(G) Defense Evasion/README.md

 <br>

 ## Hidden Files and Directories
- To prevent normal users from accidentally changing special files on a system, most operating systems have the concept of a ‘hidden’ file.
+ To prevent normal users from accidentally changing special files on a system, most OS s have the concept of a ‘hidden’ file.
 These files don’t show up when a user browses the file system with a GUI or when using normal commands on the command line.
 Users must explicitly ask to show the hidden files either via a series of Graphical User Interface (GUI) prompts or with command line switches (`dir /a` for Windows and `ls –a` for Linux and macOS)

 **Linux and Mac**
 Users can mark specific files as hidden simply by putting a "`.`" as the first character in the file or folder name.
 Files and folders that start with a period are by default hidden from being viewed in the Finder application and standard command-line utilities like "ls".
 Users must specifically change settings to have these files viewable.